American defense of Taiwan: 2021–present legislative and executive actions

 On January 20, 2021, President Joe Biden took office and continued a tough policy toward China, with the China–United States trade war ongoing.
 After the new Congress convened, on February 18, Republican Senator Rick Scott and Representative Guy Reschenthaler reintroduced the Taiwan Invasion Prevention Act in both the Senate and House of Representatives.
-Rick Scott's proposal (S.332 - Taiwan Invasion Prevention Act) aimed to:
+Scott's proposal (S.332 - Taiwan Invasion Prevention Act) aimed to: